 The health status of the poor and vulnerable remains challenging, and families may suffer financial catastrophes if a member falls ill.
 Communicable diseases, poor MCH, and malnutrition are responsible for high levels of preventable morbidity and mortality.
-New challenges of the epidemiological shift to chronic and non-communicable diseases are arising, along with environmental hazards from air and water pollution, injuries, and unhealthy behaviors such as tobacco use and violence.2
+New challenges of the epidemiological shift to chronic and non-communicable diseases are arising, along with environmental hazards from air and water pollution, injuries, and unhealthy behaviors such as tobacco use and violence.

-While officially Bangladesh has a health system involving a three-tier service delivery system from the MOHFW with a comprehensive network of public facilities at tertiary, secondary, and primary levels, in practice it is quite pluralistic and unregulated, with low utilization of public sector health centers and district hospitals.3 There is a mix of public, private, NGO, and traditional providers.
+While officially Bangladesh has a health system involving a three-tier service delivery system from the MOHFW with a comprehensive network of public facilities at tertiary, secondary, and primary levels, in practice it is quite pluralistic and unregulated, with low utilization of public sector health centers and district hospitals.
+There is a mix of public, private, NGO, and traditional providers.
 These all have different reach and quality, and the public sector is responsible for less than 20% of curative services.
-The public and private sector have a porous boundary and doctors move between the sectors.3 Village doctors (informally trained providers who practice allopathic medicine) are the dominant providers of care at the community level.4 disasters, thus justifying the recruitment of only men because, culturally, men have more mobility and flexibility to travel.
-However, recently women have been allowed to become HAs and are now more mobile, though still not at the same level as men.2 HAs are supposed to provide immunizations, ORS packets, and vitamin A capsules at immunization sites (Expanded Programme on Immunization Outreach Sites), making occasional home visits for health promotion, such as using ORS for diarrhea, treating acute respiratory infections, and collecting blood samples for detection of malarial parasites.
+The public and private sector have a porous boundary and doctors move between the sectors.
+Village doctors (informally trained providers who practice allopathic medicine) are the dominant providers of care at the community level.

+FWAs have been responsible for visiting the homes of married women of reproductive age every 2 months to promote the utilization of FP methods and, to a lesser degree, promote basic MCH activities (child immunization, referrals for ANC, and ORS for childhood diarrhea cases).
+Historically, HAs were responsible for responding to local emergencies, such as natural disasters, thus justifying the recruitment of only men because, culturally, men have more mobility and flexibility to travel.
+However, recently women have been allowed to become HAs and are now more mobile, though still not at the same level as men.
+HAs are supposed to provide immunizations, ORS packets, and vitamin A capsules at immunization sites (Expanded Programme on Immunization Outreach Sites), making occasional home visits for health promotion, such as using ORS for diarrhea, treating acute respiratory infections, and collecting blood samples for detection of malarial parasites.
 The HAs' target population is women and children in need of immunization.
-In addition to their other duties, one FWA and one HA are each assigned to work at a community clinic 3 days a week.^{1,2}
+In addition to their other duties, one FWA and one HA are each assigned to work at a community clinic 3 days a week.